pipeops-dev/pipeops-docs/docs/Integrations/aws-on-pipeops.md

 ![PipeOps AWS Create Cloud Formation Stack In Progess Page](https://pub-950943fa1bc54978bed46ef104f9d81a.r2.dev/PipeOpsAWSAccountConnected.png)

-Now that you've connected your AWS account to PipeOps, you can create a server on your connected AWS account using this guide [here](/docs/servers/server-provisioning).
+Now that you've connected your AWS account to PipeOps, you can create a server on your connected AWS account using this [guide](/docs/servers/server-provisioning).